 The MMO centre and The Cottage are located at 1 -5 Rogers Ave, Haberfield NSW 2045.

 What are the benefits of accessing this service?

-People accessing our day programs receive a broad range of supports utilising a person centred approach.
-Those we support enjoy a safe and friendly atmosphere where they can build meaningful friendships with others who share similar goals and interests.
+People accessing our day programs and in-home support receive a broad range of supports utilising a person-centred approach.
+The people we support, enjoy a safe and friendly atmosphere, with the opportunity to develop skills and build meaningful friendships with others who share similar goals and interests.